Hardware Acceleration of Sparse and Irregular Tensor Computations of ML Models: A Survey and Insights: PE Architecture Design

-\textit{Dataflow optimization:} Model layers and corresponding tensors are usually of larger dimensions (large lengths of various dimensions), and therefore, many ways exist for spatiotemporally executing each layer onto computational and memory resources of a given accelerator.
-It is crucial to optimize the dataflow (mapping of a layer onto accelerator) since it can significantly impact the power and performance of the execution \cite{yang2018dnn, dave2019dmazerunner, kwon2019understanding}.
-For example, Parashar et al. \cite{parashar2019timeloop} analyzed executing VGG CONV3\_2 layer on an NVDLA-like architecture \cite{nvdla} with 1024 MAC units.
-They reported that 480k mappings were within 5\% of the peak performance, but varied by about 19$\times$ in energy efficiency.
-Among these mappings, only one was energy-optimal, while nine were within 1\% of the optimal energy efficiency.
-Further, as Fig. \ref{fig::layer-characteristics} shows, reuse characteristics and tensor dimensions can vary significantly for different DNN layers.
-Hence, a single dataflow may not be always effective for accelerating different layers of a DNN model and for varying DNNs.
-Fig. \ref{fig::dataflow-low-PE-utilization} provides two such examples that lead to low utilization of the PE-array.
-For example, the coarse weight-stationary dataflow mechanism processes different 2D filters on different PEs.
-Therefore, it cannot efficiently process the depth-wise layer \cite{howard2017mobilenets} of separable convolutions.
-Similarly, mappings are often obtained with output-stationary or input-stationary dataflow mechanisms for processing spatial dimension of feature maps on different PEs (Fig. \ref{fig::dataflow-low-PE-utilization}b).
-Such mappings result in the low utilization of PEs for processing later layers of deep CNNs \cite{parashar2017scnn}.
-Therefore, dataflows need to be optimized for adapting to the tensor dimensions and layer characteristics.
+\textit{Dataflow optimization:} As dimensions of tensors are often large, many ways exist for spatiotemporally executing a layer onto the computational and memory resources of an accelerator.
+Optimization of the dataflow is important as it can significantly impact the performance and energy consumption \cite{yang2018dnn, dave2019dmazerunner, kwon2019understanding}.
+For instance, mappings with similar performance can consume an order of magnitude higher energy \cite{parashar2019timeloop} or vice versa.
+Further, as Fig. \ref{fig::layer-characteristics} shows, reuse characteristics, tensor dimensions, functionality, and sparsity can vary significantly for different DNN layers.
+Hence, a single dataflow may not always be effective for acceleration.
+Fig. \ref{fig::dataflow-low-PE-utilization} provides two such examples that lead to low PE-array utilization.
+The coarse weight stationary dataflow processes different 2D filters on different PEs.
+So, it is inefficient for DW-CONV.
+Similarly, output-stationary or input-stationary dataflows can result in low utilization of PEs for processing later layers of deep CNNs.
+With the vast space of execution methods and the growing development of new models (with variations in tensor dimensions), it becomes hard for non-experts to figure out optimized execution methods and designs.
+Therefore, many optimization tools have been proposed recently including Timeloop \cite{parashar2019timeloop}, dMazeRunner \cite{dave2019dmazerunner}, MAESTRO \cite{kwon2019understanding}, and Interstellar \cite{yang2018dnn}.
+They analytically model the execution of accelerators to estimate execution metrics and evaluate a set of mappings from the pruned space of various dataflows.